galileoorion/flights/README.md

 The two external endpoints are called in parallel.
 If more suppliers are added, they will be called in parallel too.

     if a call to a supplier fails
-        then results from other suppliers will be included in the BusyFlightRespnse and the result from the failed supplier will be omitted (no exception is throw, no error object is returned to the user) and the call will not be tried in the scope of the current request
+        then results from other suppliers will be included in the BusyFlightResponse and the result from the failed supplier will be omitted (no exception is throw, no error object is returned to the user) and the call will not be tried in the scope of the current request